searchspring/snap/packages/snap-client/README.md

 ## Controller usage
 Snap Client is a dependency of Snap Controller and it is recommended to use the Controller's `search` method to perform a search.

 ## Cache usage
-Each requester in the Snap Client has its own cache settings, which can be configured via the `ClientConfig` under `cacheSettings`.
+Each requester in the Snap Client has its own cache settings, which can be configured via the `ClientConfig` under `cache`.
 Settings include:

   `enabled`: to opt out - Defaults to `true`,